awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/predictive-scaling-customized-metric-specification.md

 }
 ```

-For information about the Amazon EC2 Auto Scaling parameters and values for a metric data query, see [MetricDataQuery](https://docs.aws.amazon.com/autoscaling/ec2/APIReference/API_MetricDataQuery.html) in the *Amazon EC2 Auto Scaling API Reference*\.
+For more information, see [MetricDataQuery](https://docs.aws.amazon.com/autoscaling/ec2/APIReference/API_MetricDataQuery.html) in the *Amazon EC2 Auto Scaling API Reference*\.

 **Note**
-Following are some additional resources that can help:
+Following are some additional resources that can help you find metric names, namespaces, dimensions, and statistics for CloudWatch metrics:
 For information about the available metrics for AWS services, see [AWS services that publish CloudWatch metrics](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/aws-services-cloudwatch-metrics.html) in the *Amazon CloudWatch User Guide*\.
 To get the exact metric name, namespace, and dimensions \(if applicable\) for a CloudWatch metric with the AWS CLI, see [list\-metrics](https://docs.aws.amazon.com/cli/latest/reference/cloudwatch/list-metrics.html)\.

-To create this policy, run the [put\-scaling\-policy](https://docs.aws.amazon.com/cli/latest/reference/autoscaling/put-scaling-policy.html) command with the configuration file specified, as demonstrated in the following example\.
+To create this policy, run the [put\-scaling\-policy](https://docs.aws.amazon.com/cli/latest/reference/autoscaling/put-scaling-policy.html) command using the JSON file as input, as demonstrated in the following example\.

 ```
 aws autoscaling put-scaling-policy --policy-name my-predictive-scaling-policy \